-This means eating breakfast may help you lose weight too.
-You’re less likely to graze throughout the day or fill up on snack foods when you’re hangry!
+This means eating breakfast may help you lose weight, too.
+You’re less likely to graze throughout the day or fill up on snack foods when you’re hungry!

 Eating a low FODMAP breakfast provides you with essential nutrients such as fiber, vitamins, and minerals for health.

 Whole grains, fruits, and vegetables are sources of fiber.
 Soluble fiber helps lower your cholesterol level and feeds the good bacteria in your colon.
-In addition, if you have IBS, studies have shown that soluble fiber is better tolerated.
+In addition, studies have shown that soluble fiber is better tolerated if you have IBS.

 So now you know the importance of including breakfast in your day!
-BUT, in order to feel your best, you need to be smart in choosing what you DO eat, and what you DON’T.
+However, in order to feel your best, you need to be smart in choosing what you eat and what you don’t.